abg/dbsake/docs/subcommands.rst

-   Filter output files through this command. split-mysqldump will detect most compression commands and set an appropriate suffix on its output files.
+   Filter output files through this command. split-mysqldump will detect most compression commands and set an appropriate extension on its output files.
 E.g.
-   -f gzip results in a .gz suffix, -f "bzip -9" results in .bz2 suffix, etc.
+   -f gzip results in a gz extension, -f "bzip -9" results in bz2 extension, etc.

    Defaults to "gzip -1"